microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationstrengths-overview.md

 ## Combination configurations

-You can apply further restrictions on certain authentication methods to control which instances of the method a user may use.
+You can apply further restrictions on certain authentication methods to control which instances of the method a user can use.
 These kinds of restrictions are [combination configurations](authenticationcombinationconfiguration.md) and can also be part of an [authenticationStrengthPolicy](authenticationstrengthpolicy.md) object.

 A combination configuration may apply to one or more combinations that include the specific authentication method.
 Today, [FIDO2](fido2combinationconfiguration.md) is the only method that supports combination configurations.